 Usually it is tied to how much money the family donated over the years.

-That's I mean, the endowments at these schools are sometimes in the billions and billions of dollars, right?
+That's, I mean, the endowments at these schools are sometimes in the billions and billions of dollars, right?

-Yeah, and well, then those kids, because of their name, their family, they have an advantage.
+And well, then those kids, because of their name, their family, they have an advantage.

-Listen, at the end of the day, everybody gets an advantage because at the end of the day.
+At the end of the day, at the end of the day.

 End of the day.